 - Turn the fabric in the right position and rub the shiny marks a bit to revamp the texture.

-- You can alternatively use hydrogen peroxide wipes.
+- Hydrogen peroxide wipe: alternatively, you can use hydrogen peroxide wipes.
 Soak the cloth into the solution of Hydrogen peroxide, put it over the scratched path and rub gently.
-Wash the fabric to see the shine marks completely gone without much struggle.
+Wash the fabric to see the shine marks completely gone without much of a struggle.

 An Ounce of Prevention to Avoid the Shiny Marks

 While ironing polycotton material, keep the temperature of the iron moderate.
-The soleplate should never be too soleplate and is too hot to touch.
+The soleplate should never be too hot to touch.
 For the most part, the toughest wrinkles are removable at medium temperature, so why take the risk?

 It is recommended that you keep changing the temperature using the control over the iron.
-Many irons now come with adjustable temp to help those who tend to forget to change the temperature by doing multiple chores such as watching television during ironing sessions.
+Many irons now come with adjustable temp to help those who tend to forget to change the temperature when multitasking, for example watching television during ironing sessions.

 Mix some vinegar with water into a water spray bottle and spray on the fabric before ironing to remove wrinkles.
 A moist pressing cloth is good too, to avoid sheen and remove creases of the fabric.

 Avoid using starch for polyester and poly-based fabrics as it causes the iron to stick and sheen the fabric.

 I think as a homeowner, or perhaps just somebody who enjoys ironing, or even partakes in it as a chore, this happens or at least has happened once.
 So, the key thing is not to panic and just assume your clothes are destined for the rubbish bin, you can salvage pretty much any fabric by following these advisories and being careful!